jhanaviB/Acheter/README.md

 The backend is composed of several microservices, each handling a distinct part of the platform:

 1. **Product Service**
-   Manages the product catalog, including product information, pricing, and availability.
+   Manages the product catalog, including product id, description, and price.

-2. **Order Service**
+2. **Inventory Service**
-   Handles order processing, payment integration, and order tracking.
+   Holds the product id and quantity.

-3. **Notification Service**
+3. **Order Service**
-   Sends notifications to users for various events such as order confirmations, shipment tracking, and promotional messages.
+   Manages placing order.
+For this it synchronously communicated with the Inventory service to check if the product is in stock and has sufficient quantity.
+   After order is placed, it asynchronously communicates with the notification service to send a notiication for the same.

-4. **Inventory Service**
+4. **Notification Service**
-   Manages stock levels, inventory updates, and supplier information.
+   Kafka listener to consume notifcation message produced by OrderService.

-5. **Discovery Server**
+6. **Discovery Server**
    Provides service discovery capabilities, allowing microservices to locate each other dynamically.
 Implemented using **Spring Cloud Eureka**.

-6. **API Gateway**
+7. **API Gateway**
    Acts as a single entry point for all client requests, routing them to the appropriate microservice.
 Implemented using **Spring Cloud Gateway**.

 ---